microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

         with an access token that belongs to User B. As long as User B has rights to edit the file, and the **X-WOPI-Lock** request header matches the lock ID, the :ref:`Unlock` request should be honored.

+        WOPI locks must automatically expire after 30 minutes if not renewed by the WOPI client.
+This ensures that files do not stay locked indefinitely in error cases.
+Since locks are client-controlled from a protocol perspective (that is, the WOPI client sets and manages the lock) and clients can be unreliable, the WOPI host must expire the locks in such cases.

         ..  admonition:: |wac| Tip

             WOPI defines a :ref:`GetLock` operation.
 However, |wac| does not use it in all cases, even if the host